kathiehyu/Interaction-Automater/README.md

 # Resident Interaction Automater
-**Please** read the entire README.
+**Please** read the entire README up to running the program.
 It contains instructions on how to set up and use the program.
 - only works for Woodruff -- both North and South
 - interactionautomater.py is the program you will run from the terminal (GUI coming soon maybe?)
 - roster.xlsx is the excel sheet you will use to put all the needed information (resident names, room numbers, your name, etc)